-It is quite difficult to unteach your cat habits that they have picked up in response to their humans behaviour.
-You may have to ride the storm on this one, and gradually re-teach your Maine Coon the accepted behaviours, which don’t involve meowing all the time.
+It is quite difficult to unteach your cat habits that they have picked up in response to their human behavior.
+You may have to ride the storm on this one, and gradually re-teach your Maine Coon the accepted behaviors, which don’t involve meowing all the time.
 Please note however that this process is unlikely to be easy, or quick.

 TIP: Avoid responding to every single meow and chirp from your Maine Coon cat.
 This isn’t being nasty but instead teaching your cat that every sound they make will not get a response.

 Why does my Maine Coon meow so much?
 As you can see, there are a variety of reasons that could be causing this.
 Owners should therefore access their behavior and that of their cats, in an attempt to identify the root causes of the non-stop Maine Coon sounds.